Gone with the Wind (film): Television

-The film received its American television premiere on the HBO cable network on June 11, 1976, and played on the channel fourteen times throughout the rest of the month.
-Other cable channels also broadcast the film during June.
+Gone with the Wind premiered on American television on the HBO cable network on June 11, 1976, and played on HBO fourteen times throughout the rest of the month.
+Other cable channels also broadcast it during June.
 It made its network television debut in November of that year; NBC paid $5 million for a one-off airing, and it was broadcast in two parts on successive evenings.
 It became at that time the highest-rated television program ever presented on a single network, watched by 47.5 percent of the households sampled in America, and 65 percent of television viewers, still the record for the highest-rated film to ever air on television.

-In 1978, CBS signed a deal worth $35 million to broadcast the film twenty times over as many years.
+In 1978, CBS signed a deal worth $35 million to broadcast Gone with the Wind twenty times over twenty years.
 Turner Entertainment acquired the MGM film library in 1986, but the deal did not include the television rights to Gone with the Wind, which were still held by CBS.
 An agreement was struck in which the rights were returned to Turner Entertainment, and CBS's broadcast rights to The Wizard of Oz were extended.
 The film was used to launch two cable channels owned by Turner Broadcasting System: Turner Network Television (1988) and Turner Classic Movies (1994).

 Home media

-The film debuted on videocassette in March 1985, where it placed second in the sales charts, and has since been released on DVD and Blu-ray formats.
+Gone with the Wind debuted on VHS in March 1985, where it placed second in the sales charts.
+It has since been released on DVD and Blu-ray formats.
+It is scheduled to be released on Ultra HD Blu-ray on November 4, 2026, with three separate physical editions which include the standard 4K UHD release, a SteelBook, and a collector's edition sold exclusively through Walmart.